microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

 # Re-Deploy Azure Arc Data Controller

-In case you deleted the Azure Arc Data Controller from the Kubernetes cluster, you can re-deploy it by running the *DC_Deploy.ps1* Powershell script located in *C:\tmp*
+In case you deleted the Azure Arc Data Controller from the Kubernetes cluster, you can re-deploy it by running the *DC_Deploy.ps1* Powershell script located in *C:\tmp*. **The Deploy script run time is approximately 10min long**

 ![](../img/aks_dc_vanilla_arm_template/14.png)